OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 ```
 <br>

-11. The ``sudo`` prefix causes the program to run with adminstrative privilages.
+11. The ``sudo`` prefix causes the program to run with administrative privileges.
 USE significant caution when using the ``sudo`` command.
 <br>

 12. This hostname command is available in the lab notebook cheatsheet, but should also be maintained in a digital lab notebook.